Fact-driven Logical Reasoning for Machine Reading Comprehension: Methodology

-Since options have their inherent logical relations, contradictions may dwell in different options, which can be leveraged to aid answer prediction.
-Inspired by \cite{ran2019option}, we use an attention-based mechanism to gather option correlation information, and then the correlated option representation again interacts with question and passage representations.
+\paragraph{Interaction.} For the application to the concerned QA tasks that require reasoning, options have their inherent logical relations, which can be leveraged to aid answer prediction.
+Inspired by \citep{ran2019option}, we use an attention-based mechanism to gather option correlation information.